What to do when you find animals in fire affected areas of the Western Cape Mountains

 What to do with Animals after wild fire

-Although non-human animals may seem injured or disoriented, most are capable of moving to safety and recovering on their own.
+Cape Nature states that although non-human animals may seem injured or disoriented, most are capable of moving to safety and recovering on their own.
 Even well-meant interference can cause extreme stress, further injury or even death.
 They may endanger people.

-Only trained, authorized individuals and facilities with the proper permits are legally allowed to handle, transport, or rehabilitate wild animals, as required by environmental legislation.
+Cape Nature's directive to the public says that only trained, authorized individuals and facilities with the proper permits are legally allowed to handle, transport, or rehabilitate wild animals, as required by environmental legislation.
 Taking wildlife without authorization is illegal, regardless of intent.

 Volunteers can join permitted agencies to help immediately after fires to track injured animal.